mshumer/interactive-sora/README.md

 ## Veo 3.1 Continuity

 - Each freshly generated beat is stitched onto the entire path-to-date using Veo 3.1 scene extension, so every new prompt sees the full video context instead of a single poster frame.
-- The backend stores both the delivered 7-second clip and the aggregated continuity file for future generations.
+- The backend stores both the delivered 8-second clip and the aggregated continuity file for future generations.
-- Veo's current extension limit is 141 seconds of source video; the service automatically guards against longer branches and asks players to restart earlier if needed.
+- Veo's preview tier only accepts ~20 seconds of Veo-processed footage per extension; if you exceed it the service will ask you to restart earlier in the branch.

 ---